Display Audio and Video - React

 };

-While rendering the audio, we should not render the audio of local participant as it will create the echo.
+While rendering the audio, you should not render the audio of the local participant as it will create echo.

 of the localParticipant